Code-Institute-Submissions/stroemlind-esart_JulyResub/TESTING.md

 ![Code for forms with Crispy FormHelper2](documentation/testing/crispyformhelper2.png)

 * A bug that I can not figure out how to solve correctly is the Add to cart button not changing when a user adds a poster to the shopping cart.
 To fix this in the meantime, I implemented an Error message letting the user know that the poster was already in the shopping cart.

-* The Liked Posters page displays a text letting the user know that it is currently under maintenance.
-That is because I could not at the moment figure out who to iterate through the code in the view and access it to display the likes on the page.
-At the moment, A QuerySet of the authenticated user is the only thing that the code picks up.
-The maintenance text felt like the best solution for the time being until the code structure is complete and fixed, instead of taking down the page completely.

 * This project took shape with two different computers and screen sizes.
 Depending on which computer, the d in the heading "E.Stromlind posters and art" disappears into the image to the right.
 I have lowered the pixel size from 60px to 55px to make it look better on both computers, but it is something to look over in more detail.